nus-cs2103-AY2122S1/tp/docs/team/eezj35.md

 * **New Feature**: Added the ability to filter student and lesson lists.
   * What it does: Allows the user to filter the student and lesson lists if a grade condition is specified.
 If a subject is specified, the lesson list will also filter based on that.
 It allows filtering by either grade, subject or both together.
-  * Justification: This allows the user to see only relevant students based on the specified grade or subject conditions, instead of having to scroll through long lists of students and lessons.
+  * Justification: This allows the user to see only relevant students and lessons based on the specified grade or subject conditions, instead of having to scroll a lot.
   * Highlights: This enhancement requires the creating more predicate classes to filter the lists, as well as creating a parser and a 'Grade' class with relevant checks to ensure a valid grade is inputted.
 No checks on subject as there can be a wide variety of subjects.

 * **New Feature**: Added the ability to add on remarks to students, and to delete individual remarks.